 - Alongside this there is support available through the Growth Hub and we have our start-up schemes and the Redundancy and Recruitment Triage Service.

-- To ensure residents have access to the support needed to find employment there are several employment and skills programmes which they can access including the Kickstart Scheme and Restart Scheme.
+- To ensure residents have access to the support needed to find employment there are several employment and skills programmes which they can access including the Kickstart Scheme, Restart Scheme and skills bootcamps.

 Edition 1 (1.63 MB)